Oberea tripunctata: Morphology

 Dogwood twig borer adults have slender, elongated bodies like many other beetles of the genus Oberea.
 They are between 10 and 15 millimeters long and 3 millimeters wide.
 The head is dark to black and there are three prominent black spots arranged in a triangle on the beetles' thorax.
 The wing covers are a yellowish tan.
 There is a narrow black line on the inner edge and a broader, darker line on the outer wing on the lateral margin.
 There are also two distinct dots right behind the beetle's head.

 The larvae of dogwood twig borers, in their final phase, are yellowish, legless and about 19 millimeters long.

 Diet

 The dogwood twig borer is distributed in the United States of America wherever there are flowering dogwood trees.
 They are adaptable and although the bulk of a dogwood twig borer's diet is obtained from flowering dogwood trees, it can also feed on elm, azalea, and viburnum.
 Many species of fruit trees are attacked by the beetle.
-The beetle usually begins it's infestation by attacking individual twigs, so wilting leaves on twigs and drooping and girdling of twig tips most likely indicate an infestation by the dogwood twig borer.
+The beetle usually begins its infestation by attacking individual twigs, so wilting leaves on twigs and drooping and girdling of twig tips most likely indicate an infestation by the dogwood twig borer.